gitlabhq/gitlabhq/doc/administration/plugins.md

    `#!/usr/bin/env ruby`.

 That's it!
 Assuming the plugin code is properly implemented the hook will fire as appropriate.
-Plugins file list is updated on each event.
+Plugins file list is updated for each event.
 There is no need to restart GitLab to apply a new plugin.

 ## Validation

 Writing own plugin can be tricky and its easier if you can check it without altering the system.
-We provided a rake task you can use with staging enviromnent to test your plugin before using it in production.
+We provided a rake task you can use with staging environment to test your plugin before using it in production.
 The rake task will use a sample data and execute each of plugins.
 By output you should be able to determine if system sees your plugin and if it was executed without errors.

 ```bash
 # Omnibus installations